shrivastavasamarth22/ecosystem-simulation/README.md

 ### Species-Specific AI

 - **Herbivores (H):**
-    - **Cooperative & Defensive:** Their primary survival strategy is forming herds.
-Lone individuals will actively seek out others.
+    - **Cooperative & Defensive:** Their primary survival strategy is forming herds (`HERDING`).
+Lone individuals will actively seek out others (`SEEKING_HERD`).
 Being in a herd grants a significant, dynamic health bonus, making them much tougher to kill.
-    - **Behavior:** `FLEEING` from predators is their top priority.
-If safe, their next goal is `HERDING`.
-If already in a group or unable to find one, they will `WANDER` and graze.
+    - **Foraging:** When hungry and not fleeing, they will actively seek out and move towards tiles with grass (`SEEKING_FOOD`).
+If on a grass tile and not full on energy, they will consume it.
+    - **Behavior Priority:** `FLEEING` > (`SEEKING_FOOD` if hungry) > `HERDING` > `WANDERING` (if in herd or cannot find one).

 - **Carnivores (C):**
     - **Apex Predators:** High damage and speed make them lethal hunters.
 However, they are hit hard by the effects of aging and must be cautious of both Omnivore packs and large, healthy Herbivore herds.
-    - **Behavior:** They will `CHASE` Herbivores or lone Omnivores.
-They will `FLEE` from an Omnivore pack.
+Their nutritional gain from kills depends on the prey's age.
+    - **Behavior Priority:** `FLEEING` from Omnivore packs > `CHASING` Herbivores > `CHASING` lone/small groups of Omnivores > `WANDERING`.

 - **Omnivores (O):**
     - **Opportunists & Pack Hunters:** The most complex AI.
-Their strength lies in their numbers and adaptability.
+Their strength lies in their numbers and adaptability to eat different food sources.
-    - **Behavior:** They will `CHASE` lone Herbivores.
-If they spot a Carnivore, they will assess the situation: if enough allied Omnivores are nearby, they will switch to `PACK_HUNTING`; if outnumbered, they will `FLEE`.
+    - **Foraging & Hunting:** When hungry, they prioritize seeking out Herbivores (`CHASING`).
+If no Herbivores are found, they will seek out grass (`SEEKING_FOOD`).
+If they spot a Carnivore, they will assess the situation: if enough allied Omnivores are nearby (`PACK_HUNTING`), they will hunt it; otherwise, they will `FLEE`.
+They also passively consume grass when on a resource tile if not full.
+    - **Behavior Priority:** `FLEEING` from Carnivore packs > (`CHASING` Herbivores or `SEEKING_FOOD` Grass if hungry) > (`PACK_HUNTING` Carnivores if conditions met) > `WANDERING`.

 ## Configuration & Balancing

-Initial population counts and world size can be modified in `main.cpp`.
-The core balance of the ecosystem is determined by the attribute constants defined at the top of each animal's implementation file (e.g., `Carnivore.cpp`).
-Tweaking these values will have a dramatic impact on the simulation's outcome.
+Initial population counts, world size, and simulation speed can be modified in `main.cpp`.
+The core balance of the ecosystem is determined by the attribute constants defined at the top of each animal's implementation file (e.g., `Carnivore.cpp`) and the resource properties in `Resource.cpp`.
+Tweaking these values will have a dramatic impact on the simulation's outcome, including population levels, migration patterns, and ecosystem stability.

 ## Class Hierarchy